 Life and Wellness Coaches

-How Do I Find a Life or Wellness Coach?
+What Should I Look for in a Life or Wellness Coach?

-Because you're going to be spending a lot of one-on-one time with your coach, not to mention trusting him or her with your goals, make sure the two of you are a good match.
-You should be comfortable sharing your life's vision with your coach.
-And you should feel secure that your coach will help you achieve that vision.
+Because you would spend a lot of one-on-one time with your coach, not to mention trusting him or her with your goals, make sure the two of you are a good match.
+You should be comfortable sharing your life's vision with her.
+And you should feel strongly that she’ll help you achieve that vision.

-Before you sign on for any coaching sessions, interview a few prospective life or wellness coaches.
-Ask how the coach typically works with clients.
-Also ask for references so you can get a sense of the coach's personality and style and whether they fit with yours.
+Before you sign on for any coaching sessions, interview a few potential life or wellness coaches.
+Ask how they usually work with clients.
+Ask for references so you can get a sense of their personality and style and whether they fit with yours.

 A life or wellness coach is usually not a licensed health care professional, and their services probably won’t be covered by health insurance.

 A coach is also different from a psychotherapist, who is a mental health care professional with training in medicine, psychology, nursing, or social work.
 If you think that depression, anxiety, or other mental health problems may be getting in the way of realizing your goals, then you may want to talk with a licensed mental health professional before you hire a coach.